maclarenscott/Heart/README.md

-# This project was built and submitted to HackHarvard 2022
+# This project was built at and submitted to HackHarvard 2022